MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-configure.md

 1. **Assign a Phone System license.** You can assign a Phone System license to your users from the Microsoft 365 admin center or using PowerShell.
 For more information, see [Assign Teams add-on licenses to users](teams-add-on-licensing/assign-teams-add-on-licenses.md).

-2. **Make sure you're in TeamsOnly mode.** To check, in the Teams admin center, go to **Org-wide settings > Teams upgrade**.
-The coexistence mode should be set to Teams only.

-3. **Create and validate emergency addresses.** In the Teams admin center, go to **Locations > Emergency addresses** to set up emergency addresses.
-To learn more, see [Add, change, or remove an emergency location for your organization](add-change-remove-emergency-location-organization.md).

-4. **Acquire numbers.** Go to your operator's website to order and acquire phone numbers.
+2. **Acquire numbers.** Go to your operator's website to order and acquire phone numbers.
 For a list of operator websites, see [Operators](#operators).
 You'll need to provide your tenant ID.
 If you don't know your tenant ID, see [Find your Microsoft 365 tenant ID](/onedrive/find-your-office-365-tenant-id) for more information.

-5. **Assign numbers.** Once your operator completes the order, they'll upload numbers to your tenant.
+3. **Assign numbers.** Once your operator completes the order, they'll upload numbers to your tenant.
 You can view the numbers and the provider in the Teams admin center by going to **Voice > Phone numbers**.
 Assign numbers to users by using the Teams admin center or by using PowerShell.
 For more information, see [Assign numbers](#assign-numbers).

 ### Move numbers from Calling Plans to Operator Connect